Symbiosky

 Rather than asking “Who do you trust?”, the system asks “How strongly are you willing to commit to your belief?”
 This shift transforms credibility from a social perception into an economically verifiable signal.

 In today’s attention economy, platforms monetize engagement rather than truth.
 Viral content spreads not because it is credible, but because it captures attention.
-As a result, independent researchers, journalists, educators, civil societies, advocacy groups struggle to sustain themselves financially, even when their work provides long-term public value.
+As a result, independent researchers, journalists, educators, civil societies, and advocacy groups struggle to sustain themselves financially, even when their work provides long-term public value.
 This is not a failure of individuals — it is a failure of coordination.
 Society lacks mechanisms to collectively fund credibility at scale.

 Symbiosky addresses this coordination gap.
 By requiring participants to lock tokens proportional to their conviction, the platform creates incentives for long-term commitment rather than short-term manipulation.
 Participants do not need to trust each voter’s intentions; the system itself filters behavior through economic incentives.
 Short-term speculators cannot sustain influence because they are unwilling to bear the cost of long-term commitment.
 Over time, consistent, truthful participants naturally accumulate influence.